 A design patent search includes searching through existing patents to ensure that your design hasn’t been patented before.
 For original, unique, and ornamental designs for an item, a design patent is available.
-It enables an investor to invent a new way to design an existing product.
-The design patent protects the novel design without affecting the item’s patent.
+It allows an inventor to come up with a new design of existing designs.
 A design patent only covers the appearance of an item, not its utility.
 It is advisable to do a design patent search before filing a design patent since it can save an inventor’s investment or expenses on the subject product design.
-It also allows the investor to make changes throughout the working stage, which is beneficial for obtaining patents.
+It also allows the inventor to make changes throughout the working stage, which is beneficial for obtaining patents.
 Design patent is granted for a period of 14 years from the date of filing.

 Although design patents can be found in almost every industry, there are a few common areas where they can be found.
 Furniture, food preparation, sporting goods, toys, hardware, tools, games, and communication equipment are the most common.